ArtifexSoftware/mupdf/docs/reference/swig.rst

   manager, for example ``sudo apt install swig`` on Linux, or use ``./scripts/mupdfwrap.py --swig-windows-auto ...`` on Windows.

+*
+  C# ommisions.

+  Some functions are ommited from the C# API due to C# restrictions, for example functions that return void* and have out-params (because tuples cannot contain void* items).
+These will be marked with comments in the generated mupdf.cs file.

 * More information about running ``scripts/mupdfwrap.py``.